kaushalmeena/zen-blog/README.md

 # Blog

-A simple multi user blog where users can sign in and post blog posts as well as 'Like' and 'Comment' on other posts made on the blog.
+A simple multi user blogging site where users can sign in and post blog posts as well as 'Like' and 'Comment' on other posts made on the blog.

 ## Getting Started